Want to make sure you never miss a blog post from me? Sign up for my newsletter to get these right to your inbox!

 In my blog post from two weeks ago, I talked about how the way we think about stress and what we do about stress have a greater impact on our well-being than stress itself.
 Check out that blog post here, if you haven’t read it yet.

 Today, I want to share a powerful analogy about stress and the importance of stress management.
+Understanding this analogy is an important part of an effective stress management strategy.

 Remember, stress management is not about trying to avoid stress.
 That's not possible because stress is inevitable.
 Rather, stress management is about interacting with stress in healthy ways.
 It's about consciously engaging in activities and ways of thinking that get us back to feeling good, when we start to feel uncomfortable from too much stress or overwhelm.